eartiaga/spider/README.md

 ## Preparation

 Before starting, you need to prepare some files with the basic configuration.
-You will need three directories to store the read-only configuration, the secrets and the writable persistent configuration and state.
+You will need four directories to store the read-only configuration, the secrets, the preferences, and the writable persistent configuration and state.

 Let's assume we will have them inside a directory called `spider` in our home.
 We can create them with the following commands: